 Research Technician, Ecology

 James is a native of Salina, Kansas.
-Describing himself as “about as local as they come,” his family farms in nearby Gypsum, he graduated with a Bachelor of Arts in Chemistry from Bethany College a half an hour south of Salina in Lindsborg, and he spent time working near McPherson.
+Describing himself as “about as local as they come,” his family farms in nearby Gypsum, he graduated with a bachelor’s in Chemistry from Bethany College a half an hour south of Salina in Lindsborg, and he spent time working near McPherson.
 He also claims to know all the best fishing holes in the tri-county area.
 James spent several years in Quality Control at Pfizer, has lived abroad in Chile and Panama, and is fluent in Spanish.

 What’s most inspiring about your position at The Land Institute?